 ReRanch is owned and operated by Mr. Bill Lester, a native of the Volunteer State.
 We first met Bill in Dallas during the Longbow's first trip to Texas Stadium in 1999, and based on the conversation we had, we assess him as being a "luthier".
 Bill's site is focused on getting you going on refinishing that nasty old guitar.
 GuitarAttack found this site when we were completing the Jeff Beck Les Paul.
 Click here to see his awesome Finishing Forum.

 Straight out of Sparta, Tennessee comes this great shop.
 For banjo and acoustic guitar work, this shop is my first choice.
-Jim Grainger, luthier/repairman and owner of CFI, got the GuitarAttack Crew started on the road of guitar repair and building.
+The staff at CFI got the GuitarAttack Crew started on the road of guitar repair and building.

 Andrews Amp Lab in Atlanta, Georgia is a pretty awesome place, and the proprietor, Jeff Andrews, is a great amp tech.
 He resurrected three of GuitarAttack's tube amp treasures, and, based on his work, we can recommend him.
 There are lots of hacks out there, and one -- a well-known "tech expert" near Austin, Texas -- just about ruined our prized Traynor YGM-3.
 Jeff brought it back from the dead, and it sounds better than ever.

 Based on pretty extensive analysis, this is the "mother of all guitar stores."
 During Christmas break in 1997 I took a trip to the second floor and played John Sebastian's '59 Les Paul Standard.
 During my Christmas break in 2001 I got to play John Fogerty's '61 Les Paul/SG Standard.
-Awesome store...great inventory...great location.
-Probably the only guitar shop in Nashville where the salespeople understand their product and can answer questions to my satisfaction.
-This is the place you want to go just to look around and, ultimately, feel completely unworthy.
+Awesome store...great inventory.
 Take a trip to Nashville and remember -- they moved out of downtown to 8th Avenue in the Melrose Neighborhood.
 Plenty of parking!

 A comprehensive photo-analysis of the steps required to build a Martin guitar kit.
 Great photos with great commentary, what a WWW site should be -- informative and unemotional.
 Hat's off...this is a must see.